 Wildlife Guide to Pictured Rocks Park

 Although rare there are bears and moose that inhabit the woodlands of Pictured Rocks National Lakeshore.
 Hikers should carry bear spray.
 More commonly seen in the park are beaver, bobcats, badgers, and bats that roost in the caves.
 However, the most fearsome and dangerous creatures are the insects.
 Bug spray is a must during the popular summer season.
 Not only are mosquitos and ticks prevalent, but the black flies are also brutal and overwhelming at times.
-The bug spray will work fairly well on the mosquitos and ticks but loose clothing and bug nets are the only remedy for the overwhelming number of flies.
+The bug spray will work fairly well on the mosquitos and ticks but loose clothing and bug nets are the only remedies for the overwhelming number of flies.

 Because of the abundance of insects small woodland birds like robins, pee-wees, American redstarts, warblers, and ravens scavenge the forest.
 Migratory birds like sandhill cranes, peregrine falcons, great blue herons, & loons can be found along the coast or soaring above the waves.
 Sections of the rocky cliffs are rookeries for seagulls and they can be aggressive if you get too close.